johnwalker/pixie-mode/README.md

 <kbd>M-x package-install [RET] pixie-mode [RET]</kbd>

-If you want to interact with the REPL, add this line to your emacs
+If you want to interact with the REPL, then ensure that pixie-vm is on your path and add this line to your emacs configuration:
-configuration:

 ```el
 (add-hook 'pixie-mode-hook #'inf-clojure-minor-mode)
 ```

-and ensure that pixie-vm is available on your path.

 ## Usage
 ### Launching a REPL